acquia/blt/readme/tooling.md

 ### <a name="php">PHP</a>

-[PHP](http://php.net/manual/en/install.php) is required by various tools, including Composer, Drush, Phing, and Drupal itself.
+[PHP](http://php.net/manual/en/install.php) is required by various tools, including Composer, Drush, Robo, and Drupal itself.
 Please ensure that:

 * You are using PHP 5.6+.
 You can check your existing version by executing `php -v`
 * You set the memory_limit for PHP to 2G or higher (for Composer).
 You can find the `php.ini` file for your PHP CLI by executing `php --ini` and looking for the "Loaded Configuration file".